nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all persons using the `person /list` command or already in person list.
+       Must have at least one person in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `person 1 /delete`<br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted person shown in the status message.
-       Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `person 0 /delete `<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `p /delete`, `p x /delete`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Adding general note.
+1. Adding general note.

+    1. Test case: `note` <br>
+       Expected: Note window opened with title of note window named as `General Note` to add note for.
+       Within the note window, user can refer to note shortcut key in User Guide.
+       Upon saving of note, general note is added and displayed in Notor.

+### Clearing general note.

+1. Clearing of general note.
+    1. Test case: `clearnote` <br>
+       Expected: Warning Window opened to prompt whether to proceed with clearing of general note.
+       General note is cleared in Notor upon confirmation to continue with clearing of note.
+       General note is not cleared upon confirmation to cancel clear note.

+### Adding note to a person

+1. Adding note to a person in person list.

+    1. Prerequisites: List all persons using the `person /list` command.
+Must have at least one person in the list.

+    1. Test case: `person 1 /note` <br>
+        Expected: Note window opened with title of note window named as the person to add note for.
+        Within the note window, user can refer to note shortcut key in User Guide.
+        Upon saving of note, first three lines of note excluding empty line is shown for the first person in the list.

+   1. Test case: `person 0 /note `<br>
+      Expected: No note window is opened.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `p /note`, `p x /note`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Clearing note of a person
+1. Clearing note of a person in person list.

+    1. Prerequisites: List all persons using the `person /list` command or already in person list.
+        Must have at least one person in the list.

+    1. Test case: `person 1 /clearnote` <br>
+       Expected: Warning Window opened to prompt user whether to proceed with clearing of note for the person.
+       Note of first person is cleared in the list upon confirmation to clear note.
+       Note of first person in the list remains upon confirmation to cancel clear note.

+   1. Test case: `person 0 /clearnote `<br>
+      Expected: No warning window is opened.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `p /clearnote`, `p x /clearnote`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Saving data